OPERATION CHARIOT – THE GREATEST COASTAL FORCES RAID OF ALL

 MGB 314, a Fairmile C 110ft MGB built in North Wales in 1941, was the Command platform for the operation.
 She was the most heavily armed gunboat in the raid and selected to host the Force Commanders.
 This was due in part to her seasoned crew, who had been involved in special operations work since coming out of build.
 Her commanding officer, Lieutenant Dunstan Curtis was an RNVR officer who was awarded the DSC and the Croix de Guerre for this operation.
 Amazingly, MGB 314, having been in the vanguard of the flotilla as they approached the dock and was the last to leave, made it almost out to sea when she came across an armed trawler which opened an uncomfortable heavy, but not very accurate fire.
 This slowed their progress and even as they got clear of the searchlights, splinters from one of the very last shells fired from ashore killed the forward gun crew.

 There were 24 naval personnel onboard.
-Between them they were awarded two Victoria Crosses, three DSCs and four DSMs.
+Between them they were awarded two Victoria Crosses, three DSCs, four DSMs and two Mentioned in Despatches.

 The Naval Force Commander onboard MGB 314, Robert Ryder had joined the RN in 1926 and qualified as a submariner, serving in the Far East.